evkx/evkx.github.io/content/models/porsche/taycan/Taycan_GTS/_index.md

 This model is not available with a towbar.
 So, to pull a trailer, you must look at other models.

 ## Availability & Pricing

+The Porsche Taycan GTS had its world premiere on 12.11.2024, with deliveries starting in March 2025.

 ### Pricing